Huguenots in Dublin | What You Need to Know About the City’s French Heritage

 David Digues La Touche was an army officer, originally from the Loire region, who fought for William of Orange in 1690 at the Battle of the Boyne.
 He retired from the army in 1697 and settled in Dublin, where he founded in 1713 the La Touche’s Bank, Ireland’s most successful 18th century bank.
 Where the money to launch his business originally came from is still unclear, but La Touche became certainly very wealthy.

 La Touche then invested in real-estate, buying and developing plots of land around Dublin, a city that was enjoying an economic boom in the 18th century.
-La Touche was instrumental in developing the St Stephen’s Green – Aungier Street neighbourhood.
+La Touche was instrumental in developing the St Stephen’s Green – Aungier Street neighbourhood, known today as the Creative Quarter.
 Streets like Longford Street, Bow Lane, Digges Street, Aungier Street and the famous Grafton Street, were opened by La Touche.
 Grafton Street, now Dublin’s most sought-after retail district, was then being developed as a fashionable residential area where several Huguenot families resided.

 French Walk, Saint Stephen’s Green’s Huguenot Settlement